Blacklists and whitelists - Do not check / Only follow / Do not follow

-This slider sets the number of requests that Scrutiny can make at once Using more threads may crawl your site faster, but it will use more of your computer's resources and your internet bandwidth, and also hit your website harder.
+This slider sets the number of requests that Integrity can make at once.
+Using more threads may crawl your site faster, but it will use more of your computer's resources and your internet bandwidth.
+More importantly, it'll hit your website harder.

 The default is 12, minimum is one and maximum is 40.
 I've found that using more than this has little effect.
 If your site is fast to respond, then you may get maximum crawl speed with the slide half way.

 Beware - your site may start to give timeouts if you have this setting too high.
-In some cases, too many threads may stop the server from responding or responding to your IP.
+In some cases, too many threads may stop the server from responding or it may block your IP.
 If moving the number of threads to the minimum doesn't cure this problem, see 'Timeout and Delay' below.

 Timeout and Delay

-If you're getting timeouts you may first reduce the number of threads you're using.
+If you're getting timeouts you may first try reducing the number of threads you're using.

 If your server is simply being slow to respond or your connection is busy, you can increase the timeout (in seconds).